-Art 228 let. b) of the Fiscal Code provides as non-taxable capital gains obtained by non-resident entities from the trading of Notes on capital markets outside Romania.
+Art 228 let. b) of Fiscal Codes provides as non-taxable capital gains obtained by non-resident entities from the trading of Notes on capital markets outside Romania.
 Moreover, art.
-228 let. a) of the Fiscal Code also provides as non-taxable capital gains obtained by non-resident undertakings for collective investment in transferable securities without legal personality, as long as said undertakings are recognised by the competent regulatory authority that activates on that market.
+228 let. a) of the Fiscal Code also provides as non-taxable capital gains obtained by non-resident undertakings for collective investment in transferable securities without legal personality, as long as said undertakings are recognized by the competent regulatory authority that activates on that market.